 Thanks for showing interest in MECHANISM eurorack modular case.
 We've designed it for our own use, but figured that some other people might be also interested so we made a small batch of them.
 It is not cost effective to produce at this stage and we won't make any money selling it, just recovering some of the initial costs of manufacturing and design.
 So if you want to buy one for yourself just drop us an email, a Skype, a pigeon or anything.

-The price for a fully build, checked, calibrated (according to your taste) and ready to rock unit, is 650 euros.
+The price is for a fully build, checked, calibrated (according to your taste) and ready to rock unit.
 It is available now, don't hesitate to send us a message if you're interested.

 Shipping will be quoted according to your delivery address after you contacted us.
 Extra custom clearance costs may apply but so far nobody reported it.